cvergne/FreeboxOS_Client/README.md

 - Download's methods ( *except Download Trackers & Download Peers, because they are unstable* )
 - FileSystem's methods ( *except downloading file* )

-Currently, you can check issue #20 to have the list of handled methods.
+Currently, you can check [issue #1](https://github.com/cvergne/FreeboxOS_Client/issues/1) to have the list of handled methods.

 -----------
 The MIT License (MIT)